 Jesus realized that it is important to take care of ourselves—even in the midst of taking care of everyone else.
 It's OK to go off and be by ourselves to pray, to refresh ourselves, to recharge our energy, taking strength from the Lord (Psalm 28:7; Philippians 4:13).
 Psalm 18:2 says that God is "my rock, my fortress and my deliverer" as well as the one "in whom I take refuge, my shield and the horn of my salvation, my stronghold."

 I hope that this has encouraged you as a Giver!
-Remember, it's definitely OK to set aside others' needs for a time and take time for yourself to rest.
+Remember, it's definitely OK to set aside others' needs for a time and take time for yourself to rest and practice self-care.
 We don't want to stay there, lest we become selfishly guarded about our own time and energies and forget how to give back.
 But it's certainly not wrong to take a break from serving others for a while if need it.

 Yes, the Bible tells us that God and others should come first, that we should strive to serve and provide for others' needs (1 Peter 4:10).
 However, even Jesus knew that human beings can't keep pushing on 24/7 without rest (Luke 5:15-16).
 He knew that He needed time to refresh, recharge, and reconnect with His Father so He would have strength to continue serving others (Psalm 28:7; Philippians 4:13; Psalm 18:2).
 Only if we ourselves are healthy and strong, will we be able to serve others well.